By default, everyone in your network has access to the Lansweeper web console. Access can also be restricted however, by following

 - On the machine hosting your web console, open the Start menu and select Run.

-- In the input box, type inetmgr and hit the OK button.
+- In the input box, enter "inetmgr" and select Ok.
 IIS Manager will open.

-- Open the Directory Security tab and hit the upper Edit? button.
+- Open the Directory Security tab and select the upper Edit... button.

-- Uncheck Enable anonymous access, check Integrated Windows authentication and then hit OK twice.
+- Uncheck Enable anonymous access, check Integrated Windows authentication and select OK twice.

 If your web console is hosted in IIS 7.0, 7.5, 8.0 or 8.5, do the following to enable authentication in your web server settings: